History of rugby league: Switch to Summer Rugby and World Cup Expansion

-New millennium

 With the professionalism of rugby union, several high-profile league players changed codes, with varying degrees of success.
 Australian RU administrators appeared to be targeting league internationals when in 2001/02 Kangaroos Wendell Sailor, Mat Rogers and Lote Tuqiri all switched and soon represented the Wallabies.
 Other high-profile players, such as Jason Robinson, Iestyn Harris and Henry Paul followed.
 However press claims at the time that the "flood-gates" had opened proved to be more sensational than portentous.
 By the end of the decade, the flow of league players moving on big-money contracts to union seemed to have stabilised, and in fact in many cases this actually proved to be positive for rugby league, with the money gained from transfer fees being used to fund expansion and additional youth development in Britain and with many of the star crossover players returning to rugby league in Australia.

 In Britain, the ending of discrimination against rugby league resulting from professionalism in rugby union led to an increase in numbers in the amateur game, with many rugby union amateurs keen to try out the other code.
 In 2004 the Rugby Football League was able to report a return to profitability, a reunified structure and a 94% increase in registered players in just two years.

 In 2008, rugby league held its first World Cup since the disastrous 2000 tournament.
 The 2008 competition was heralded as a great success, turning a significant profit, and was generally seen as a major step forwards in the development of the international game.
-In addition, the Rugby league European Federation was set up during the decade and as a result the game saw massive advances in both the quality and quantity of international competition.
+In addition, the Rugby League European Federation was set up during the decade and as a result the game saw massive advances in both the quality and quantity of international competition.
 The game in France saw a renaissance, largely as a result of the Catalans Dragons entry into Super League, while large advances were made in other countries such as Wales and New Zealand, who finished the decade as world champions.

 In Australia in 2009, rugby league's popularity was confirmed as it had the highest official television ratings figures of any sporting event.